NOTHING FOR US WITHOUT US is truth, not just a slogan – V.S. Sunder

 The play has been written by Ila Joshi and Vibhav Shrivastav with expert advice from our consultant friend Dr Asmita Huddar of Hashu Advani College of Special Education.

 While we will continue to perform the English play in locations, we do realize the difficulty of putting up the puppet play anywhere & everywhere, especially at out-station institutions, at an allowable or affordable cost.

-Besides, with recent global pandemic, after the social-distancing norms coming in practice, we feel it will be quite impossible for to reach this message to places where it’s needed most.
+Besides, with the recent global pandemic, after the social-distancing norms coming into practice, we feel it will be quite impossible to reach this message to places where it’s needed most.
 We are looking at a simple BBC Teleplay kind of a format of the play, shot with three cameras under proper lighting and edited to a compressed film version, complete with subtitles, dialogues and background score.